aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowPivotStyleColumnHeader() {#getShowPivotStyleColumnHeader--}

+<b>@deprecated.</b> Please use the 'showPivotStyleColumnHeader' property instead.
 Indicates whether the column header in the pivot table should have the style applied.

 ```javascript
 getShowPivotStyleColumnHeader() : boolean;